 2:25 But it doesn't seem to be working.
 Why have our breast cancer charities not come close to finding a cure for breast cancer, or our homeless charities not come close to ending homelessness in any major city?
 Why has poverty remained stuck at 12 percent of the U.S. population for 40 years?

-2:44 And the answer is, these social problems are massive in scale, our organizations are tiny up against them, and we have a belief system that keeps them tiny.
+2:45 And the answer is, these social problems are massive in scale, our organizations are tiny up against them, and we have a belief system that keeps them tiny.
 We have two rulebooks.
-We have one for the nonprofit sector and one for the rest of the economic world.
-It's an apartheid, and it discriminates against the [nonprofit] sector in five different areas, the first being compensation.
+We have one for the nonprofit sector, and one for the rest of the economic world.
+It's an apartheid, and it discriminates against the nonprofit sector in five different areas, the first being compensation.

-3:50 And we think of this as our system of ethics, but what we don't realize is that this system has a powerful side effect, which is, it gives a really stark, mutually exclusive choice between doing very well for yourself and your family or doing good for the world to the brightest minds coming out of our best universities, and sends tens of thousands of people who could make a huge difference in the nonprofit sector marching every year directly into the for-profit sector because they're not willing to make that kind of lifelong economic sacrifice.
-Businessweek did a survey, looked at the compensation packages for MBAs 10 years of business school, and the median compensation for a Stanford MBA, with bonus, at the age of 38, was 400,000 dollars.
+3:51 And we think of this as our system of ethics, but what we don't realize is that this system has a powerful side effect, which is: It gives a really stark, mutually exclusive choice between doing very well for yourself and your family or doing good for the world, to the brightest minds coming out of our best universities, and sends tens of thousands of people who could make a huge difference in the nonprofit sector, marching every year directly into the for-profit sector because they're not willing to make that kind of lifelong economic sacrifice.
+Businessweek did a survey, looked at the compensation packages for MBAs 10 years out of business school.
+And the median compensation for a Stanford MBA, with bonus, at the age of 38, was 400,000 dollars.
 Meanwhile, for the same year, the average salary for the CEO of a $5 million-plus medical charity in the U.S. was 232,000 dollars, and for a hunger charity, 84,000 dollars.
 Now, there's no way you're going to get a lot of people with $400,000 talent to make a $316,000 sacrifice every year to become the CEO of a hunger charity.

 4:58 Some people say, "Well, that's just because those MBA types are greedy."
 Not necessarily.
 They might be smart.
-It's cheaper for that person to donate 100,000 dollars every year to the hunger charity, save 50,000 dollars on their taxes, so still be roughly 270,000 dollars a year ahead of the game, now be called a philanthropist because they donated 100,000 dollars to charity, probably sit on the board of the hunger charity, indeed, probably supervise the poor SOB who decided to become the CEO of the hunger charity, and have a lifetime of this kind of power and influence and popular praise still ahead of them.
+It's cheaper for that person to donate 100,000 dollars every year to the hunger charity; save 50,000 dollars on their taxes -- so still be roughly 270,000 dollars a year ahead of the game -- now be called a philanthropist because they donated 100,000 dollars to charity; probably sit on the board of the hunger charity; indeed, probably supervise the poor SOB who decided to become the CEO of the hunger charity; (Laughter) and have a lifetime of this kind of power and influence and popular praise still ahead of them.

 5:36 The second area of discrimination is advertising and marketing.
-So we tell the for-profit sector, "Spend, spend, spend on advertising until the last dollar no longer produces a penny of value."
+So we tell the for-profit sector, "Spend, spend, spend on advertising, until the last dollar no longer produces a penny of value."
 But we don't like to see our donations spent on advertising in charity.
-Our attitude is, "Well, look, if you can get the advertising donated, you know, at four o'clock in the morning, I'm okay with that.
-But I don't want my donations spent on advertising.
-I want it go to the needy."
+Our attitude is, "Well, look, if you can get the advertising donated, you know, to air at four o'clock in the morning, I'm okay with that.
+But I don't want my donation spent on advertising, I want it go to the needy."
 As if the money invested in advertising could not bring in dramatically greater sums of money to serve the needy.

-6:08 In the 1990s, my company created the long distance AIDSRide bicycle journeys and the 60-mile-long breast cancer three-day walks, and over the course of nine years, we had 182,000 ordinary heroes participate, and they raised a total of 581 million dollars.
-They raised more money more quickly for these causes than any events in history, all based on the idea that people are weary of being asked to do the least they can possibly do.
+6:08 In the 1990s, my company created the long-distance AIDSRide bicycle journeys, and the 60 mile-long breast cancer three-day walks, and over the course of nine years, we had 182,000 ordinary heroes participate, and they raised a total of 581 million dollars.
+(Applause) They raised more money more quickly for these causes than any events in history, all based on the idea that people are weary of being asked to do the least they can possibly do.
 People are yearning to measure the full distance of their potential on behalf of the causes that they care about deeply.
 But they have to be asked.
-We got that many people to participate by buying full-page ads in The New York Times, in The Boston Globe, in primetime radio and TV advertising.
-Do you know how many people we would have gotten if we put up flyers in the laundromat?
+We got that many people to participate by buying full-page ads in The New York Times, in The Boston Globe, in prime time radio and TV advertising.
+Do you know how many people we would've gotten if we put up fliers in the laundromat?

-7:45 The third area of discrimination is the taking of risk in pursuit of new ideas for generating revenue.
+7:46 The third area of discrimination is the taking of risk in pursuit of new ideas for generating revenue.
 So Disney can make a new $200 million movie that flops, and nobody calls the attorney general.
 But you do a little $1 million community fundraiser for the poor, and it doesn't produce a 75 percent profit to the cause in the first 12 months, and your character is called into question.
-So nonprofits are really reluctant to attempt any brave, daring, giant-scale new fundraising endeavors for fear that if the thing fails, their reputations will be dragged through the mud.
+So nonprofits are really reluctant to attempt any brave, daring, giant-scale new fundraising endeavors, for fear that if the thing fails, their reputations will be dragged through the mud.
 Well, you and I know when you prohibit failure, you kill innovation.
-If you kill innovation in fundraising, you can't raise more revenue.
-If you can't raise more revenue, you can't grow.
-And if you can't grow, you can't possibly solve large social problems.
+If you kill innovation in fundraising, you can't raise more revenue; if you can't raise more revenue, you can't grow; and if you can't grow, you can't possibly solve large social problems.

-10:23 So why do we think this way?
+10:24 So why do we think this way?
 Well, like most fanatical dogma in America, these ideas come from old Puritan beliefs.
 The Puritans came here for religious reasons, or so they said, but they also came here because they wanted to make a lot of money.
-They were pious people but they were also really aggressive capitalists, and they were accused of extreme forms of profit-making tendencies compared to the other colonists.
+They were pious people, but they were also really aggressive capitalists, and they were accused of extreme forms of profit-making tendencies, compared to the other colonists.
 But at the same time, the Puritans were Calvinists, so they were taught literally to hate themselves.
 They were taught that self-interest was a raging sea that was a sure path to eternal damnation.
-Well, this created a real problem for these people, right?
-Here they've come all the way across the Atlantic to make all this money.
-Making all this money will get you sent directly to Hell.
+This created a real problem for these people.
+Here they've come all the way across the Atlantic to make all this money, but making all this money will get you sent directly to Hell.
 What were they to do about this?

 12:25 So we've all been taught that charities should spend as little as possible on overhead things like fundraising under the theory that, well, the less money you spend on fundraising, the more money there is available for the cause.
 Well, that's true if it's a depressing world in which this pie cannot be made any bigger.
 But if it's a logical world in which investment in fundraising actually raises more funds and makes the pie bigger, then we have it precisely backwards, and we should be investing more money, not less, in fundraising, because fundraising is the one thing that has the potential to multiply the amount of money available for the cause that we care about so deeply.